XdpCs/HDU-computer-organization/README.md

 ## License

-HDU-Computer-Organization-And-Architecture-Experiment is under the [MIT](LICENSE).
+HDU-computer-organization-and-architecture-experiment is under the [MIT](LICENSE).
 Please refer to LICENSE for more information.